This post may contain affiliate links. Please read my disclosure policy.

 You’ll also stir in your zucchini and spinach.

-To serve this soup, you can add grated Parmesan and serve with crusty garlic bread, but if you’d prefer to leave your Minestrone soup as a vegan soup, it is still amazing as is!
+To serve this soup, you can add grated Parmesan and serve with crusty garlic bread, or even my cheesy Parmesan Garlic Bread Bites, but if you’d prefer to leave your soup vegan, it is still amazing as is!

 Here’s my Slow Cooker Minestrone Soup Recipe.
 I hope you love it as much as we do!

 - 2 cups carrots , sliced or 1 (15-ounce) can carrots, drained